-- Please note that these headers are often referred to as USB 3.0 internal headers, but the correct designation is USB 3.1 Gen 1.0. - Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - Connect the end(s) of the cables to the USB 3.1 Gen 1 headers on the motherboard.
+- Please note that these headers are often referred to as USB 3.0 internal headers, but the correct designation is USB 3.1 Gen 1. - Connect the end(s) of the cables to the USB 3.1 Gen 1 headers on the motherboard.

-The motherboard contains 2x 9-pin internal header connectors onboard that can be used to connect an optional external bracket or devices containing up to four (4) USB 2.0 ports.
+The motherboard contains 1x 9-pin internal header connectors onboard that can be used to connect an optional external bracket or devices containing up to two (2) USB 2.0 ports.

-The Z390 DARK also features an onboard USB 2.0 port header, near the power/reset buttons.
+The SR-3 DARK also features an onboard USB 2.0 port header, near the CPU Fan headers.
 This header has a specific purpose - to allow you to flash the BIOS without an installed CPU using the included USB flash drive.
 For more information on flashing the BIOS without a CPU, please see Page 143.